-Mapping of Ports and MAC address is not working for Cisco switches when configured with SNMP v3
+Mapping of ports and MAC addresses does not work for Cisco switches configured with SNMP v3

 Problem

-In Switch Port Mapper, we use SNMP protocol to get the ports and MAC address details.
-However, If CISCO switches are configured with SNMP v3, then we would not be able to get the ports and MAC address details using the normal SNMP query.
-This is due to the fact that the SNMP v3 in Cisco does not support without vlan -match prefix command enabled for SNMP-server.
+In Switch Port Mapper, we rely on the SNMP protocol to retrieve port and MAC address details.
+However, when CISCO switches are configured with SNMP v3, it's important to note that we may encounter limitations in obtaining port and MAC address information through standard SNMP queries.
+This limitation arises from the fact that SNMP v3 in Cisco switches does not support these queries unless the vlan-match prefix command is enabled for SNMP-server.

 Solution

-In case of Cisco switches added using SNMP v3 credentials and does not show the MAC address details in the switch port mapper, then follow the below steps:
+If Cisco switches are added using SNMP v3 credentials, and the MAC address details are not displayed in the switch port mapper, please follow the steps below to get this issue resolved:

-snmp-server group yourGroupName v3 auth context vlan- match prefix read ViewName
+snmp-server group 'yourgroupname' v3 'priv' context vlan- match prefix read 'viewname'

 More Information